elsewhencode/project-guidelines/README.md

 * Organize your functions in a file according to the step-down rule.
 Higher level functions should be on top and lower levels below.
 It makes it more natural to read the source code.

 ## 8. Logging <a name="logging"></a>
-* Avoid client side console logs in production
+* Avoid client-side console logs in production
 * Produce readable production logging.
 Ideally use logging libraries to be used in production mode (such as [winston](https://github.com/winstonjs/winston) or
 [node-bunyan](https://github.com/trentm/node-bunyan)).